ethan1141/detasker-dapp/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-## Learn More

-To learn more about this stack, take a look at the following resources:

-- [RainbowKit Documentation](https://rainbowkit.com) - Learn how to customize your wallet connection flow.
-- [wagmi Documentation](https://wagmi.sh) - Learn how to interact with Ethereum.
-- [Next.js Documentation](https://nextjs.org/docs) - Learn how to build a Next.js application.

-You can check out [the RainbowKit GitHub repository](https://github.com/rainbow-me/rainbowkit) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.